Florida Roof Damage Lawyer for Your Insurance Claim

 While the unpredictable weather in Florida can be the cause of a broad variety of issues with your roof, there are some types of damage that are more common than others.

-When water is able to get past the shingles or other protecting layer on your roof, a broad variety of issues can happen.
+When water is able to get past the shingles or other protective layer on your roof, a broad variety of issues can happen.
 These include decay, rot, mildew, mold, moss, as well as pest infestations that might take advantage of the weakened roof and structure that moisture causes.
 A number of different roof problems can cause moisture damage, including cracks, loose tiles, torn underlayments, failed sealants, and others causes.
 The most common sign of moisture damage to watch out for are stained ceilings or walls.

 Cracks and Punctures